 The American dream

 If International Drive had a motto, it would have to be, ‘bigger is better’.
 This massive tourist corridor, known to locals as I-Drive, runs for 23 kilometres along the western edge of Orlando.
-It’s not just a gateway to all of Florida’s biggest theme parks, but a bona fide destination in its own right, with enough shops, restaurants, bars and theatres to fill a telephone directory.
+It’s one of the best gateways to Florida’s biggest theme parks, but a bona fide destination in its own right, with enough shops, restaurants, bars and theatres to fill a telephone directory.

 Splash the cash

 The longer you stay in I-Drive, the less you want to leave.
 With hundreds of restaurants vying for your attention – from all-you-can eat buffets to swanky eateries – you’ll want to try as many as you can.
+In fact, it impossible to go less than a minute without strolling past somewhere that you can grab a bite.
 Plus, shopaholics will be in their element, as there’s everything from dollar-bin souvenir shops to top-of-the-line designer factory outlets dotted along the length of the corridor.

 The entertainment in I-Drive isn’t limited to the theme parks.
-Whether you want to play 18 holes of golf, go 10-pin bowling, or try indoor skateboarding, it’s all up for grabs here.
+Whether you want to play 18 holes of golf, or a pirate-themed round of crazy golf, there's something that fits the bill.
+Upside-down funhouses, a sky-high slingshot ride and a Titanic museum are all on the agenda here.
 And at night, the street really comes alive, with bars, cinemas, and Broadway-worthy dinner shows.